tensorturtle/tensorturtle/README.md

-There is no such thing as AI, only human ingenuity.
+There is no such thing as AI.
+There is only human ingenuity.

 ## Current Projects